 The Cuyahoga County Department of Consumer Affairs is warning residents about a new round of impostor scams impersonating County Sheriff’s deputies or court officials.

 Please click here to view the press release (PDF).

 PLEASE NOTE THE BUILDING DEPARTMENT FOR THE CITY OF BROOK PARK IS NOW LOCATED AT 5590 SMITH ROAD.

 The company we use to send out alerts has a link you can click on to be added to the list of recipients.
 If you sign up for this alert, you will receive emergency notifications, general notifications and severe weather warnings for Brook Park.
-Click below to sign up:
+Click here for a downloadable PDF file, or click below to sign up online: